Are you homeless or at risk of homelessness as a result of rent arrears?

 Pre-Action Protocol for Possession Claims:

 The court has outlined what your landlord should do before taking court action, including making contact with you as soon as possible, helping you to sort out any benefits issues, agreeing an affordable repayment plan with you, and postponing court action as long as you make the agreed repayments.
-If you do not engage with this support, your landlord could decide to start possession of your property.
+If you do not engage with this support, your landlord could decide to start the proceedings for possession of your property.

 Eviction & Housing Association Starter Tenants